matwilso/matwilso.github.io/_posts/gpt-sim.md

 Anyway, cheers, thanks for reading

 <br>
-(I'm always happy to catch any comments, criticism, feedback you have below, or in DMs, email, etc.)
+(Always happy to catch any comments, criticism, feedback you have below, or in DMs, email, etc.)